geekiam/website/static/posts/how-to-create-a-gitignore-files.md

 As we mentioned earlier [Githib provides a collection of useful .gitignore templates](https://github.com/github/gitignore) to use for creating your gitignore file.
 By making use of a simple Curl command to download the version of gitignore file we want from the repository.
-For instance if want to create a typical .gitignore for a NodeJS project we simply execute the following command in our terminal window
+For instance if want to create a typical .gitignore for a NodeJS project we simply execute the following [cUrl](https://geekiam.io/what-is-c-url/ "What is cUrl | Geek.I.Am") command in our terminal window

 ```sh
 curl -o .gitignore  https://raw.githubusercontent.com/github/gitignore/master/Node.gitignore